ashrithzxy/AutoMover/README.md

 Currently this script is programmed to run on a system that is a combination of Windows and Linux, but, eventually I may convert it to run solely on Linux or Windows.
 Make it more plug-n-play.
 Not a promise, it depends on my need.

+**IMPORTANT NOTE**: The source directories might be different depending on the OS.
+I use a really old device and the new stuff probably works differently, but, just changing the source directories in the ```constants.py``` should work.

 Here's the system I'm running:

 - Python 3.8.10